Is being a DIYER (do-it-yourselfer) by building your website really saving your business money?

 It May Not be Rocket Science but…

-And about SEO (search engine optimization), you gotta get it right if you actually want folks to find you online via an organic search.
+Want to be found online?
+Well you gotta get SEO (search engine optimization) right if you actually want folks to find you online via an organic search.
 Search visibility takes time.
 Suffice to say, it does not happen overnight.
 As for Local Search – it’s HUGE – especially if you are serving local customers.
-Considering the volume of Local Searches from mobile devices, you don’t want to overlook this one.
-So SEO is a biggie in terms of marketing and done incorrectly can bite you in the butt!
+SEO is a biggie in terms of your marketing strategy.

-Now about site maintenance, you gotta keep this up too.
+Keeping things fresh with site maintenance, you gotta keep this up too.
 Like SEO, a website is NOT a one time set-it and forget-it thing.
 You need to keep your content fresh and updated if you want to remain competitive.
-A stale website can quickly work against you.
+A stale website can work against you.

 Are You Being a Control Freak?